martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 normative:

-  QUIC-TRANSPORT:
-    title: "QUIC: A UDP-Based Multiplexed and Secure Transport"
-    date: {DATE}
-    seriesinfo:
-      Internet-Draft: draft-ietf-quic-transport
-    author:
-      -
-        ins: J. Iyengar
-        name: Jana Iyengar
-        org: Fastly
-        role: editor
-      -
-        ins: M. Thomson
-        name: Martin Thomson
-        org: Mozilla
-        role: editor

-  QUIC-TLS:
-    title: "Using Transport Layer Security (TLS) to Secure QUIC"
-    date: {DATE}
-    seriesinfo:
-      Internet-Draft: draft-ietf-quic-tls-latest
-    author:
-      -
-        ins: M. Thomson
-        name: Martin Thomson
-        org: Mozilla
-        role: editor
-      -
-        ins: S. Turner
-        name: Sean Turner
-        org: sn3rd
-        role: editor

-  QUIC-VERSION-NEGOTIATION:
-    title: "Compatible Version Negotiation for QUIC"
-    date: {DATE}
-    seriesinfo:
-      Internet-Draft: draft-ietf-quic-version-negotiation-latest
-    author:
-      -
-        ins: D. Schinazi
-        name: David Schinazi
-        org: Google LLC
-        role: editor
-      -
-        ins: E. Rescorla
-        name: Eric Rescorla
-        org: Mozilla
-        role: editor

 informative:

-  ENCRYPTED-SNI:
-    title: "Encrypted Server Name Indication for TLS 1.3"
-    date: {DATE}
-    seriesinfo:
-      Internet-Draft: draft-ietf-tls-esni-latest
-    author:
-      -
-        ins: E. Rescorla
-        name: Eric Rescorla
-        org: RTFM, Inc.
-        role: editor
-      -
-        ins: K. Oku
-        name: Kazuho Oku
-        org: Fastly
-        role: editor
-      -
-        ins: N. Sullivan
-        name: Nick Sullivan
-        org: Cloudflare
-        role: editor
-      -
-        ins: C.A.
-Wood
-        name: Christopher A. Wood
-        org: Apple, Inc.
-        role: editor

 --- abstract

-The QUIC transport protocol {{QUIC-TRANSPORT}} preserves its future extensibility partly by specifying its version number.
+The QUIC transport protocol preserves its future extensibility partly by specifying its version number.
 There will be a relatively small number of published version numbers for the foreseeable future.
 This document provides a method for clients and servers to negotiate the use of other version numbers in subsequent connections and encrypts Initial Packets using secret keys instead of standard ones.
 If a sizeable subset of QUIC connections use this mechanism, this should prevent middlebox ossification around the current set of published version numbers and the contents of QUIC Initial packets, as well as improving the protocol's privacy properties.

 --- middle

 # Introduction

-The QUIC version number is critical to future extensibility of the protocol.
+The QUIC version number is critical to future extensibility of the protocol ({{!QUIC-TRANSPORT=I-D.ietf-quic-transport}}).
 Past experience with other protocols, such as TLS1.3 {{?RFC8446}}, shows that middleboxes might attempt to enforce that QUIC packets use versions known at the time the middlebox was implemented.
 This has a chilling effect on deploying experimental and standard versions on the internet.

-Each version of QUIC has a "salt" {{QUIC-TLS}} that is used to derive the keys used to encrypt Initial packets.
+Each version of QUIC has a "salt" {{!QUIC-TLS=I-D.ietf-quic-tls}} that is used to derive the keys used to encrypt Initial packets.
 As each salt is published in a standards document, any observer can decrypt these packets and inspect the contents, including a TLS Client Hello.
-A subsidiary mechanism like Encrypted SNI
-{{ENCRYPTED-SNI}} might protect some of the TLS fields inside a TLS Client Hello.
+A subsidiary mechanism like Encrypted Client Hello {{?ECHO=I-D.ietf-tls-esni}} might protect some of the TLS fields inside a TLS Client Hello.

 This document proposes "QUIC Version Aliasing," a standard way for servers to advertise the availability of other versions inside the cryptographic